-Head Girls - Distance Coach - Peter Raak
+Head Girls - Sprint Coach - Peter Raak

 I have been coaching track here at GHS since 2003, and have been Head Girls' Coach since 2006.
-Along with the Head Coach responsibilities, I will also continue to coach the distance group of athletes.
-I have also been the assistant cross country coach for the boys and girls since 2002.
+Along with the Head Coach responsibilities, I will also coach the sprinter group of athletes.
+I have also coached cross country since 2002.
 I competed in cross-country and track at Libertyville High School and at the University of Vermont.
 While at both Libertyville and the University of Vermont, I served as team captain of the cross country and track teams during my senior year.
 I also teach science here at GHS.